petrockpeev/RLSA_Chrome_Extension/README.md

 3. **Load the Chrome extension**
 - Open Google Chrome and go to chrome://extensions/.
 - Enable Developer mode (top right).
-- Click Load unpacked and select the project folder.
+- Click Load unpacked and select the project folder ("Javascript").

 Your extension is now installed and ready to use.